-Lambert's Castle has a large central grassy area and the slopes to north and east are covered with ancient woodland which has some interesting trees and plants.
+Lambert's Castle has a large central grassy area which is closely cropped as it is grazed by rabbits, sheep and castle.
+The slopes to north and east are covered with ancient woodland which has some interesting trees and plants.
 It is a SSSI of geological interest, owned by the National Trust.
 It also has interesting wild flowers.
-We visted in June 2016 with our two cats and dog and again in June 2019 with just our dog.
+We visited in June 2016 with our two cats and dog and again in June 2019 with just our dog.
 Photos are from both dates.

-Just down the hill to the northeast is the Bottle Inn, Marshwood which has a page on Wikipedia and is host to Dorset's annual nettle-eating comopetition.
+Just down the hill to the northeast is the Bottle Inn, Marshwood which has a page on Wikipedia and is host to Dorset's annual nettle-eating competition.